tseguin715/Online-Purchasing-Behavior/README.md

 | SMOTE oversampling | True,False |
 | No. of features | 10-18 |

-The features were a randomly chosen set based on the number used for number of features.
+The features were a randomly chosen set based on the number used for number of features, and I used 3x5-fold cross-validation (that is, scores are the average from 15 random 80:20 train/validation splits).

-I evaluated models with random combinations of the above parameters using 5-fold cross-validation, scoring them on MCC, precision, and recall and came up with the following results:
+I evaluated models with random combinations of the above parameters and scored them on MCC, precision, recall, and AOC and came up with the following results:

-The MCC and recall metrics aren't quite as important for our purposes, but it's interesting how the results show two pretty distinct clusters for each metric.
-There may be something specific that has a marked effect on model performance. (to be investigated a little later)
+It's interesting how the results show two pretty distinct clusters for each metric.
+There may be something specific that has a marked effect on model performance, to be investigated in a below section.

-In addition, I computed the maximum possible profit from each model and stored the corresponding decision threshold.
+Besides the conventional classification metrics, why not also just find the maximum profit of each model?
+I computed the maximum possible profit from each model and stored the corresponding decision threshold.
+The distribution of profits is shown here, again with the two distinct clusters of models:

-Next, the model with the best precision score was trained on the whole train split, applied to the test split, and the possible profits explored:
+Next, the models scoring highest on each metric was trained on the whole train split, applied to the test split, and the possible profits explored:

 The "max actual profit" is what it sounds like, and the "max predicted profit" is the profit using the threshold that computed the maximum profit at the training stage.
-The predicted profit seems to have increased from the max possible using Random Forest Classifier.